sg893052/sonic-buildimage/system/syslog-msg-intf-name-xlate-HLD.md

 - config reload
 - interface naming mode config change

-The rsyslog service will simply reload its translation table upon receipt of a SIGHUP signal for the following:
+The rsyslog service will simply reload its translation table (SIGHUP signal or special inband log message) for the following:

 - DPB config change

 The rsyslog-config service creates the rsyslog configuration prior to (re)starting the rsyslog service.
 It is restarted during cold boot, warm boot, and config reload along with the rest of the system.
 The rsyslog-config service runs as a daemon process in the localhost environment.

+### 3.6.5 Resource Usage

+Interface name translation by the rsyslog service requires some  translation tables and additional rules in the rsyslog.conf configuration.
+Although exact numbers can vary, the following incremental resource usage was observed with ```top``` on a vSONIC VS device while running in standard naming mode as compared to native mode:

+- CPU Utilization: +1% (approximately)
+- Memory: +80 MB

+The CPU utilization was measured while sending 10000 logger messages from the swss Docker (approximately 435 messages per second on this setup).

+In addition, the rsyslog-config service is now a daemon process that consumes the following system resources:

+- CPU Utilization: 0%
+- Memory: 56 MB

+The rsyslog-config daemon metrics are not affected by the current interface-naming mode.

 # 4 Flow Diagrams